Krato/laravel-translation-manager/readme.md

 ## Laravel 5 Translation Manager

+This is a versioned of [Barryvdh Package](https://github.com/barryvdh/laravel-translation-manager/) to add Google Translate

 ### For Laravel 4, please use the [0.1 branch](https://github.com/barryvdh/laravel-translation-manager/tree/0.1)!

 This is a package to manage Laravel translation files.